francepack/backend_module_0_capstone/README.md

 ## Clone down this new repository

-Now that you have forked this repository, the next thing to do is *clone your forked repository*.
+Now that you have forked this repository, the next thing to do is *clone* your forked repository.

 Cloning is when you copy a remote Github repository to your local computer.